Historical Tour of Petra and Jordan

 This morning we drive north to Ghor es-Safi, along the southern border of the Dead Sea, home to a Bedouin women’s artisan project for handmade, eco-friendly textiles and accessories.
 This cooperative has revived the use of “Indigofera tinctoria” – a natural blue dye that was cultivated in Jordan during ancient times – for their crafts.

-After lunch, we venture to northern shores of the Dead Sea to our hotel for one night, the Mövenpick Resort and Spa.
+After lunch, we venture to the northern shores of the Dead Sea to our hotel for one night, the Mövenpick Resort and Spa.
 Here we have the opportunity to enjoy a relaxing final afternoon and dinner on our own, absorbing the breathtaking views and experiencing the rejuvenating spa options of the hotel… a perfect end to a spectacular trip!
 (B/L)

 Day 14Depart Jordan